MicrosoftDocs/well-architected/well-architected/scalability/tradeoffs.md

 - Ensure that deployments remain reliable and predictable.
 - Automate deployments to reduce the chance of human error.
 - Make the deployment process fast and routine, so it doesn't slow down the release of new features or bug fixes.
-- Be able to quickly rollback or roll forward if an update has problems.
+- Be able to quickly roll back or roll forward if an update has problems.

 For other operational considerations, see the [Operational excellence](../devops/overview.md) pillar.

 ### Automate performance testing

 [Automated performance testing](/azure/architecture/checklist/dev-ops#testing) is an operational process that can help to identify performance issues early.
 A serious performance issue can impact a deployment as severely as a bug in the code.
 Automated functional tests can prevent application bugs, but they might not detect performance problems.

 Define acceptable performance goals for metrics such as latency, load times, and resource usage.
 Include automated performance tests in your release pipeline to make sure the application meets those goals.

 ### Do fast builds